leanpress/bike-nantucket-fundraiser/readme.txt

 1. Upload the plugin to your plugins directory and activate.
 1. Make sure your site is set to use Pretty Permalinks.
 For more details see: <a href="http://codex.wordpress.org/Using_Permalinks>Using_Permalinks</a>
-1. Check the settings by clicking on the Personal Fundraiser admin menu item under the Settings menu.
+1. Check the settings by clicking on the Bike Nantucket Fundraiser admin menu item under the Settings menu.
-1. Define the Personal Fundraiser Fields that users will fill out when creating a personal fundraiser campaign.
+1. Define the Bike Nantucket Fundraiser Fields that users will fill out when creating a Bike Nantucket Fundraiser campaign.
-1. Edit/View the sample cause **Help Raise Money For My Cause** to see a sample cause.
+1. Edit/View the sample event **Help Raise Money For My event** to see a sample event.
-1. Create a new Cause from the Causes admin menu using the shortcode **[pfund-edit]** as well as the shortcode from the Personal Fundraiser settings.
+1. Create a new event from the events admin menu using the shortcode **[bnfund-edit]** as well as the shortcode from the Bike Nantucket Fundraiser settings.
-1. Navigate to /`<CAUSE SLUG>` to see the list of available causes to create campaigns from.
+1. Navigate to /`<event SLUG>` to see the list of available events to create campaigns from.

 == Frequently Asked Questions ==

 = Why should I use this plugin? =

-charity: water has raised over $28M using personal fundraising campaigns.
 This plugin adds the capability of creating personal fundraising campaigns on your WordPress site.

 = How do I get started? =
-1. Once you have followed the installation instructions, navigate to /causes/sample-cause/ to see a sample cause.
+1. Once you have followed the installation instructions, navigate to /events/sample-event/ to see a sample event.
-1. If you do not see anything at /causes/sample-cause/, check your Personal Fundraising settings in the admin dashboard.
-Check the Cause Slug value.
-If it is something other than causes, the sample cause is located at /SLUG NAME/sample-cause.
+1. If you do not see anything at /events/sample-event/, check your Personal Fundraising settings in the admin dashboard.
+Check the event Slug value.
+If it is something other than events, the sample event is located at /SLUG NAME/sample-event.
-1. If you still cannot locate the sample cause, check your permalink settings to make sure you are using Pretty Permalinks.
+1. If you still cannot locate the sample event, check your permalink settings to make sure you are using Pretty Permalinks.
 For more details see: <a href="http://codex.wordpress.org/Using_Permalinks">Using_Permalinks</a>.
-1. Once you can navigate to the sample cause, fill out the fields in the popup.
+1. Once you can navigate to the sample event, fill out the fields in the popup.
 This will create a sample fundraising campaign.
-1. Go to the admin dashboard and click on the Causes and Campaigns menu items to look at the sample cause and the campaign you just created.
+1. Go to the admin dashboard and click on the events and Campaigns menu items to look at the sample event and the campaign you just created.

-= What is a Cause? =
+= What is a event? =

-A Cause is a template used to create fundraising campaigns.
+A event is a template used to create fundraising campaigns.
 As an administrator you define the look and feel of the campaigns that your users create.

-When creating or editing a cause, here are several things to keep in mind:
+When creating or editing a event, here are several things to keep in mind:

-1. Every cause needs to have the shortcode **[pfund-edit]** in the content.
+1. Every event needs to have the shortcode **[bnfund-edit]** in the content.
 This enables the ability for users to create and/or edit campaigns.
-1. Every cause should also have the shortcode **[pfund-donate]** in the content.
-This enables the ability for donations to be collected on campaigns created from the cause.
+1. Every event should also have the shortcode **[bnfund-donate]** in the content.
+This enables the ability for donations to be collected on campaigns created from the event.
-1. Besides the content specified in the WYSIWYG editor, each cause has a description and image field.
-These fields are displayed on the cause list page.
+1. Besides the content specified in the WYSIWYG editor, each event has a description and image field.
+These fields are displayed on the event list page.
-1. If you update the look and feel of a cause, all of the campaigns created from that cause will also have an updated look and feel.
+1. If you update the look and feel of a event, all of the campaigns created from that event will also have an updated look and feel.

 = What shortcodes does this plugin provide? =

-Each of the fields defined in the Personal Fundraiser Fields section of the Personal Fundraiser settings has a corresponding shortcode.
+Each of the fields defined in the Bike Nantucket Fundraiser Fields section of the Bike Nantucket Fundraiser settings has a corresponding shortcode.
 In addition, the plugin provides the following shortcodes:

-* **[pfund-campaign-list]** Display the list of campaigns.
+* **[bnfund-campaign-list]** Display the list of campaigns.
-* **[pfund-campaign-permalink]** Display the permalink(URL) for the campaign.
+* **[bnfund-campaign-permalink]** Display the permalink(URL) for the campaign.
-* **[pfund-cause-list]** Display the list of causes.
+* **[bnfund-event-list]** Display the list of events.
-* **[pfund-comments]** Display the comments/donations for the campaign.
+* **[bnfund-comments]** Display the comments/donations for the campaign.
-* **[pfund-donate]** PayPal donate button.
+* **[bnfund-donate]** PayPal donate button.
 This shortcode is required in order to accept donations for the campaigns.
-* **[pfund-edit]** Required shortcode to display edit button.
+* **[bnfund-edit]** Required shortcode to display edit button.
-* **[pfund-camp-title]** The title of the campaign.
+* **[bnfund-camp-title]** The title of the campaign.
-* **[pfund-days-left]** The number of days left in the campaign (if an end date is specified for the campaign).
+* **[bnfund-days-left]** The number of days left in the campaign (if an end date is specified for the campaign).
-* **[pfund-gift-goal]** The amount that the user hopes to raise for their campaign.
+* **[bnfund-gift-goal]** The amount that the user hopes to raise for their campaign.
-* **[pfund-gift-tally]** The total amount raised.
+* **[bnfund-gift-tally]** The total amount raised.
-* **[pfund-giver-list]**  Displays a list of supporters for the current campaign.
+* **[bnfund-giver-list]**  Displays a list of supporters for the current campaign.
 The supported attributes are:
      * **max_givers**  Maximum number of supporters to display.
 If this attribute is specified and the number of supporters exceeds this value, a set of randomized supporters will be returned.
      * **row_max**  Number of supporters to display in one row.
 This attribute is simply used to add a css class to the last supporter in a row.
 The class is specified by the row_end_class attribute.
      * **row_end_class**  Class to apply to last support in a row.
 This class is applied to the last supporter in a row.
-* **[pfund-giver-tally]** The total number of unique donors to the campaign.
+* **[bnfund-giver-tally]** The total number of unique donors to the campaign.
-* **[pfund-progress-bar]** Displays a progress bar for the campaign.
+* **[bnfund-progress-bar]** Displays a progress bar for the campaign.
 This progress bar displays how much of the campaign goal has been achieved.
-* **[pfund-total-campaigns]** Displays the total number of campaigns published.
+* **[bnfund-total-campaigns]** Displays the total number of campaigns published.
-* **[pfund-user-avatar]** The avatar of the user who created the campaign.
-You can specify the size of the avatar by passing a "size" attribute (e.g. [pfund-user-avatar size="50"].
+* **[bnfund-user-avatar]** The avatar of the user who created the campaign.
+You can specify the size of the avatar by passing a "size" attribute (e.g. [bnfund-user-avatar size="50"].

 = What do the various settings do? =
 * **Campaign Slug** URL prefix for campaigns.
-Also the location of the page containing the list of causes.
+Also the location of the page containing the list of events.
-* **Cause Slug** URL prefix for causes.
+* **event Slug** URL prefix for events.
 Also the location of the page containing the list of campaigns.
 * **Currency Symbol** Currency symbol to display next to monetary amounts such as amount of donations received.
 * **Date Format** Date format to use to display dates.
 The date formats correspond to the ones defined at: <a href="http://codex.wordpress.org/Formatting_Date_and_Time">http://codex.wordpress.org/Formatting_Date_and_Time</a>.
 This plugin only supports the following subset of formatting characters:
      * **d** Day of the month.